rob-ng15/Silice-Playground/FOMU/README.md

 # Silice-Playground
 My Silice (https://github.com/sylefeb/Silice) Coding Experimental Area

-Examples to play with FOMU via Silice
+Examples to play with FOMU via Silice. _I only have a **HACKER** FOMU, so in my examples, the pcf file used is always `fomu-hacker.pcf`.
+This will need to be changed in `fomu_hacker_USB_SPRAM.sh` for your model of FOMU.

 BLINKY pulses the LED,
 USB_ACM echoes UART input and sets LED according to the input

 ## j1eforth for FOMU